Robert-Hughes/rjrssync/docs/notes.md

 There are several methods we (could) use to get rjrssync onto remote devices:
  * Log on to the remote device and "install" it (apt, cargo install, cargo binstall etc., either as a binary download or build from source)
  * Upload a pre-built binary
- * Upload the source code and build it remotely
+ * Upload the source code and build it using cargo on the remote device

 Each of these has advantages/disadvantages.
 Some properties that would be nice are: